 BRAD REID

-Biographical Info Brad performs in the Cape Breton fiddle tradition, passed on to him from his grandfather – a fiddler, and a Lefort – from Cheticamp, Cape Breton, NS.
+Biographical Info Brad is a multi-instrumentalist specializing in woodwinds and Celtic fiddle.
+He performs in the Cape Breton fiddle tradition, passed on to him from his grandfather.
 His bio reads: “Playful Celtic fiddle with a modern interpretation, Brad Reid’s fresh fiddle phrases connect old traditions with modern popular music, drawing on global influences such as latin, classical, jazz, and hip hop.
-Nominated for a 2024 East Coast Music Award, a 2022 East Coast Music Award, and two 2021 Nova Scotia Music Awards, he’s been described as a “world class fiddler” by The Bluegrass Standard, and “a true pleasure” by Fiddler Magazine.”
+Nominated for a 2024 East Coast Music Award, a 2022 East Coast Music Award, and two 2021 Nova Scotia Music Awards, he’s been described as a ‘world class fiddler’ by The Bluegrass Standard, and ‘a true pleasure’ by Fiddler Magazine.”
 Brad Reid is also a saxophonist and woodwind doubler on clarinet, flute, oboe, bassoon.
-After earning a music degree in jazz saxophone, from St. Francis Xavier University, Brad spent seven years working on cruise ships as a musician and bandmaster.
-He is now based in Halifax, NS, and his work includes shows at Neptune Theatre, with Symphony Nova Scotia, and with various other artists.
+In 2019 he toured with Cirque du Soleil’s CRYSTAL show., and is now based in Halifax.
+His work includes shows at Neptune Theatre, with Symphony Nova Scotia, and with various other artists.
 Brad also performs as a side musician on double bass, electric bass, piano, and guitar.

 Region Nova Scotia